-As of February 29, 2012, there were 98,873,172 shares of our common stock outstanding.
+As of December 15, 2010, there were 64,404,097 shares of our common stock outstanding.
 Substantially all of these shares are eligible for trading in the public market, subject in some cases to volume and other limitations.
 The market price of our common stock may decline if our common stockholders sell a large number of shares of our common stock in the public market, or the market perceives that such sales may occur.

-We could also issue up to 17,312,710 additional shares of our common stock that are reserved for future issuance under our stock incentive plans, employee stock purchase plan, and for outstanding warrants, as further described in the following table:
+As of December 15, 2010, we could also issue up to 14,255,257 additional shares of our common stock that are reserved for future issuance under our stock incentive plans, employee stock purchase plan, and for outstanding warrants, as further described in the following table:

-Number of Shares Reserved Common shares reserved for issuance under outstanding option grants and available for issuance under our stock incentive plans 12,305,978 Common shares reserved for and available for issuance under our Employee Stock Purchase Plan 4,786,765 Common shares issuable upon exercise of outstanding warrants 219,967 Total shares of common stock reserved for issuance 17,312,710
+Number of Shares Reserved Common shares reserved for issuance under outstanding option and restricted stock award grants and available for issuance under our stock incentive plans 9,035,290 Common shares reserved for and available for issuance under our employee stock purchase plan 5,000,000 Common shares issuable upon exercise of outstanding warrants 219,967 Total shares of common stock reserved for issuance 14,255,257

-In addition, the above table does not include shares of common stock that we have available to issue under our current effective shelf registration statements, under which we may issue, from time to time, in one or more offerings, shares of our common stock for remaining aggregate gross proceeds of up to \$38,644,000 as of February 29, 2012.
+In addition, the above table does not include shares of common stock that we have available to issue under an effective shelf registration statement, under which we may issue, from time to time, in one or more offerings, shares of our common stock for remaining aggregate gross proceeds of up to \$10,000,000 as of December 15, 2010.

-Of the total options and warrants outstanding as of February 29, 2012, 41,972 would be considered dilutive to stockholders because we would receive an amount per share which is less than the market price of our common stock at February 29, 2012.
+Of the total options, restricted stock awards and warrants outstanding as of December 15, 2010, 53,749 would be considered dilutive to stockholders because we would receive an amount per share which is less than the market price of our common stock at December 15, 2010.